 If there was ever an argument that you should rely on independent newsletters for guidance about financial markets, such as The Diary of a Mad Hedge Fund Trader, and not traditional brokerage houses, take a look at the chart below from JP Morgan.

 If individual investors are going to have a prayer of keeping their heads above water in the “new normal,” it will only be through studying truly unbiased sources and drawing their own conclusions.

-If this reality is too hard to face, get used to the 0.01% you are earning in your money market fund, or the 0.19% you get with six month Treasury bills.
-These ultra-low short rates are going to be around for a while.
+If this reality is too hard to face, get used to the 0.01% you are earning in your money market fund, or the 2.51% you get with ten-year Treasury bonds.